igorskyflyer/igorskyflyer/README.md

   Igor was born on August 27, 1993, in Kraljevo, Serbia.
 From a very young age, he was a curious boy who loved discovering new things, with a gift for logic and linguistics, and notably, without going through the usual process of sounding out words letter by letter, he began reading fluently in Serbian (his native language), in both Latin and Cyrillic scripts, at the age of 5½.
 He was always keen on technology and everything tech-related, fascinated by how things work, analyzing and reverse engineering them, even from a very young age.
 His fascination with technology began with cellphones and gaming consoles.
 At the same time, through various video games and later TV shows (mostly crime shows), he was learning English, his first foreign language, which he continued improving through formal education.
 Having neither a family background in IT nor knowledge of the English language, he was left to his own devices, which further sparked his curiosity.
   <br>
   <br>
-  Beyond the tech world, he has conversational proficiency in Spanish, gained through <strong>self‑study</strong> and daily exposure, and a background in French from his school years, where he excelled academically.
+  Beyond the tech world, he has conversational proficiency in Spanish, gained through <strong>self-study</strong> and daily exposure, and a background in French from his school years, where he excelled academically.
 Growing up speaking <strong>Serbian</strong> gave him natural comprehension of related South Slavic languages like <strong>Croatian</strong>, <strong>Bosnian</strong>, and <strong>Montenegrin</strong>, due to their mutual intelligibility.
   <br>
   <br>
   At the end of sixth grade, around the age of 13, he began learning to code, starting with <strong>HTML</strong>, <strong>CSS</strong>, and eventually <strong>JavaScript</strong> on a 1.5-inch screen (<em>Sony Ericsson J300i</em>) because he didn't own a computer.
 He spent <strong>over 8 hours a day</strong> reading and experimenting.
 Often, after playing outside with friends, he would pull out the phone and start building HTML pages on <em>Peperonity</em> — while they gathered around, curious and amused, watching each line take shape.
 Once he had mastered the basics, he created several <em>Peperonity</em> sites that became some of the platform's most popular at the time.
-He then dove deeper into <strong>JavaScript</strong> and built a new site on <em>XTgem</em>, which he entered into a multi‑category <code>Best Website</code> contest organized by the XTgem team in 2009.
+He then dove deeper into <strong>JavaScript</strong> and built a new site on <em>XTgem</em>, which he entered into a multi-category <code>Best Website</code> contest organized by the XTgem team in 2009.
 His site (<em>skywap.xtgem.com</em>) <strong>won an award</strong>.
 Without a modern setup, Igor's curiosity and persistence became his most powerful tools.
   <br>
   <br>
   In high school (gymnasium, 4 years), Igor was an <strong>exemplary</strong> student of his generation in IT and was commended multiple times by his professors.
 After <strong>HTML</strong>, <strong>CSS</strong> and <strong>JavaScript</strong>, he continued learning.
 Next was <strong>PHP</strong>, which he started learning in conjunction with <strong>WordPress</strong>.
 In the meantime, in high school, he was learning about <strong>Pascal</strong> (console apps) and later <strong>Delphi</strong> (a variant of <strong><em>Object Pascal</em></strong>, GUI apps) where he once again <strong>excelled</strong> even without owning a computer and practising at home like the rest of his classmates.
 During high school, he developed a strong fascination with <strong>Latin</strong>, captivated by its structure and timeless elegance.
 This classical foundation deepened his appreciation for language and systems.